 Johnson Winter & Slattery is engaged by major businesses, investment funds and government agencies as legal counsel on important transactions and disputes throughout Australia and surrounding regions.

 We are continually evolving and adapting our diversity and inclusion programs to better support our people, clients and communities.

 Our news and media coverage including major transaction announcements, practitioner appointments and team expansions.

 We support a number of community initiatives and not for profit organisations across Australia through pro bono legal work and charitable donations.

 Our firm provides a diverse range of opportunities for talented, enthusiastic people to develop brilliant legal careers.

-Andreas is a dispute resolution lawyer specialising in complex, high-stakes litigation and investigations, across a range of jurisdictions and a variety of industries, as well as in class action litigation, acting for both plaintiffs and defendants.
+Andreas is a dispute resolution lawyer specialising in complex, high-stakes litigation and investigations across a range of jurisdictions and a variety of industries, as well as in class action litigation, acting for both plaintiffs and defendants.

 Acted for the California-based specialty pharmaceutical company in the successful defence, at first instance and on appeal, of a “bet the firm” claim seeking to unwind Metagenics’ key acquisition of the Australian business and seeking A$175 million in damages.

 Acted for the defendants in Supreme Court of Queensland proceedings concerning a A$1.7 billion damages claim in respect of the 2005 Monto Coal Project Joint Venture and involving detailed assessments of the economic viability of a mine with production of up to 10 million tonnes per annum.